ARM-software/lavatube/README.md

 Tracing options
 ===============

+LAVATUBE_DESTINATION can be used to set the name of the output trace file.

 LAVATUBE_DEDICATED_BUFFER and LAVATUBE_DEDICATED_IMAGE can be used to override or inject dedicate allocation hints to the application.
 If set to 1, all buffers or images will have the preferred hint set.
 If set to 2, all buffers or images